ANDREWAHN-UK/Milestone-Three/README.md

     * (Create /Read /Update/ Delete) own Reviews function
     * Admin to be able to modify all reviews
 * Future features/expanding the website :
-    * This review focussed website could form part of a larger website, intended to highlight the Airbnb listing itself, similar to how the neighbouring building has a [website](https://www.brisamarcanteras.com/) but lists everything through booking.com
+    * This review focused website could form part of a larger website, intended to highlight the Airbnb listing itself, similar to how the neighbouring building has a [website](https://www.brisamarcanteras.com/) but lists everything through booking.com
     * The scope could expand to include places further from the beach
-    * The scope could expand to include events, such as concerts
+    * The scope could expand to include events, such as concerts at the nearby [auditorium](https://auditorioteatrolaspalmasgc.es/)
-    * The website couyld be made available in other languages, such as German, Spanish or Russian, in order to better accomodate the variety of visitors and residents
+    * The website could be made available in other languages, such as German, Spanish or Russian, in order to better accomodate the variety of visitors and residents
     * The scope could be linked to another organisation
     * It would be very useful for users to pin the lkocation on a map, and/or, like with Trip Advisor, have the address of the place to hand
     * Relating to this last, it could be useful for each place to have its own mini page, like a modal, with reviews by various users linked to it
     * The ability for usersto upload their own images, and several of them, would be nice, and have these in a carousel within the review itself
     * A more fleshed out User Profile page, with the ability to edit it, and for others to be able to view it, in effect a very small, highly curated version of Facebook, focussed on the beach
+    * As part of a series I follow on [Udemy,](https://www.udemy.com/course/50-projects-50-days) topractice  HTML, CSS and JS, I created a [Cards website](https://github.com/ANDREWAHN-UK/CARDS), which I think could have worked quite well to display the reviews in their current form, once I got it to work (see Section 10 - Testing for more on this)